-Dimension Assessment by the author Introduction:- This report provides an overview of the human resource profile of the Northern Ireland Civil Service (NICS) in 2019 and how it has changed over time.
+Dimension Assessment by the author Introduction:- This report provides an overview of the human resource profile of the Northern Ireland Civil Service (NICS) in 2020 and how it has changed over time.
 Information is broken down by analogous grade, department, work-pattern, job location and reason for leaving.
 The primary data source, with the exception in part of the NIPS, was HRConnect, the Human Resource Service for the NICS.
 Data for NIPS staff not on HRConnect was obtained from NIPS's own personnel data systems.
 Figures are based on actual staff in post at 1st April each year; analyses of leavers are on a financial year basis.
 Relevance:- The degree to which the statistical product meets user needs in both coverage and content.
-Covers a breakdown of NICS staff at 1 st April 2019 by analogous grade, department and work pattern.
+Covers a breakdown of NICS staff at 1 st April 2020 by analogous grade, department and work pattern.
 Comparative figures and trend data have been included where possible.
 Accuracy and reliability:- The proximity between an estimate and the unknown true value.
 Coverage of staff is 100%.
 The main computer system from which the data are extracted is also used to pay staff.
 Timeliness and punctuality:- Timeliness refers to the time gap between publication and the reference period.
 Punctuality refers to the gap between planned and actual publication dates.
-The report relates to 1 st April 2019, and is published as pre-announced on 30 th July 2019.
+The report relates to 1 st April 2020, and is published as pre-announced on 29 th July 2020.
+Some data for GB comparators were not available in time for publication of the 2020 report.